mac-theobio/QMEE/topics/MeaningInterpretCompare.md

 - Making estimates meaningful: What you measure, and how it impacts how you model data, and derive meaning from model estimates.

-- Making estimates interpretable: How simple “transformations” like mean-centring and standardization (z-transformation) predictor variables can simplify
+- Making estimates interpretable: How simple “transformations” like mean-centring and standardization (z-transformation) predictor variables can aid in interpretation.

 - Making estimates comparable: How to make your model estimates (coefficients) both within your experiment, and (hopefully) to enable meaningful comparisons with the broader literature.